RikJansenTU/FontysInternship/Project_1/Overview.md

 An application that automatically transcribes and summarizes a podcast, intended for use by journalists who get a significant portion of their news from those podcasts - specifically intended for RacingNews365, the largest Formula 1 news site in the Netherlands.

 ## Research Questions
-Below are the research questions I adressed specifically with this project.
+The following are the research questions I tried to answer with this project.
+The methods used, as well as the conclusions, can be found in the [research report](/Research_Report.md).
 - **How can I use generative AI to increase fan engagement?**
 While this tool isn't meant to be used by fans directly, it does benefit them in indirect ways.
 Using the summarizer, journalists can publish news faster, which means fans will be aware of what's happening sooner.
 Hopefully, the tool can also free up some of the journalists' time, allowing them to focus on creating more or higher quality content, improving the experience of fans using the site.
 - **What are the needs of TDE's various customers, and how can I fulfill those?**